captbaritone/grats/website/docs/06-faq/03-how-grats-works.md

 If it's able to infer a GraphQL construct, it will build up a GraphQL AST node representing the schema definition.
 In the case of `@gqlType` or similar, this may mean inspecting child elements of the AST node for child constructs like `@gqlField` and recursively inspecting those nodes.
 These GraphQL AST nodes are the exact shape the [`graphql-js`](https://graphql.org/graphql-js/) builds when it parses a GraphQL SDL file, and thus are API-compatible with `graphql-js` utilities.
 However, we play one clever trick.
 When we construct the location information for each GraphQL AST node, which would usually contain the line and column number of the Schema Definition Language (SDL) text from which it was parsed, we instead use the location information from the TypeScript AST node, including its file path, line number, and column number.

 By building up these AST nodes, Grats is able to use the same code that `graphql-js` uses to validate GraphQL schema to validate Grats' inferred schema.
 And because we have populated the location information with the TypeScript AST node, the diagnostics we get from `graphql-js` will actually "point" the the TypeScript source code that Grats uses as the source of truth for that AST node.
+You can read more about this technique in [this note](https://jordaneldredge.com/notes/compile-to-ast/).

 One final trick we employ is using TypeScript's representation of a diagnostic.
 This allows us to use TypeScript's error printer for free.

-In a few cases, like when a field name does not match its property/method name, Grats must communicate this fact to the runtime (see below).
-To achieve this while still keeping the build and runtime steps separate, Grats annotates some constructs with custom server directives.
-On startup, these are used by the slim runtime portion of Grats to configure the GraphQL resolvers.
+In a few cases, like when a field name does not match its property/method name, Grats tracks this fact by annotating some constructs with custom server directives.
+These allow the extraction phase of Grats to communicate additional information to the codegen phase of Grats.
+Since these directives are an implementation detail of Grats, they are not included in the generated SDL.
+You can think of the annotated SDL AST as an internal [intermediate representation](https://en.wikipedia.org/wiki/Intermediate_representation) (IR) used by Grats.

-While this approach adds noise to the generated SDL, it allows Grats' build step to generate a single output file in a well known format, SDL.
+### TypeScript code generation

+With the GraphQL AST in hand, Grats must now generate TypeScript code that will construct your `GraphQLSchema` at runtime.
+To do this, Grats uses the AST to constructs a `GraphQLSchema` object in memory.
+This normalized representation of the schema, with all extensions merged and all types in a flat list, is then passed to a codegen function that recursively walks the schema and generates TypeScript code for each type.

+The implementation of each field's `resolve` function is synthesized based on which IR directives are encountered on that field.
+In some cases that means importing user-defined resolver functions.

+To implement our code generation, we again lean into our [design principle](./04-design-principles.md#a-few-dependencies-well-leveraged) of "a few dependencies well leveraged" by using TypeScript's AST construction utilities.
+We then use TypeScript's code printer to emit a formatted TypeScript file.
+By constructing a TypeScript AST rather than simply concatenating strings, we get a few benefits:

+1. Type validation that our generated code will be syntactically valid TypeScript.
+2. Automatic formatting of the generated code.

+### GraphQL SDL code generation

+Using the same build-time `GraphQLSchema` object from the previous step, we use `printSchema` from `graphql-js` to generate a GraphQL SDL file. `graphql-js` automatically strips server directives, but we also manually strip the definitions of our IR directives.

 ## At runtime

-Grats aims to have a very slim runtime component.
-Currently, it takes the SDL file generated by the build step, pass it to `graphql-js` to parse and generate a set of default resolvers (`GraphQLSchema`).
-Finally, it uses the directives it added to the SDL to configure/wrap the default resolvers in order to ensure they match the user's code.
-This includes:

-- Ensuring the correct field/property is read if the field name differs from the concrete property name
-- Importing and calling the correct free function if the field was defined using the [functional style of `@gqlField`](../04-docblock-tags/02-fields.mdx#functional-style-fields) where the resolver is defined as a named export in some module or other.

-In the future we might also support positional arguments which would also require some runtime configuration.
+At runtime Grats is not involved at all.
+The generated TypeScript code is just a module that returns a `GraphQLSchema` object.
+It does not use any Grats code at runtime.
+In addition, we avoids needing to parse the GraphQL SDL at runtime, which can be a significant performance improvement, especially at the edge or in the browser.